jamesstoneco/jamesstone-com/source/blog/2013-09-14-design-patterns-in-processing-the-agent.markdown

 ---
 title: Design Patterns in Processing, the Agent
 date: 2013/09/14
-tags: Pattern, Studio, Processing
+tags: p5
 featured_image: /blog/featured-images/grey-blocks.jpg
 ---

 No this is not the GoF.
 You won't find Singletons or Factories or anything like that here.
-What I am attempting to define and describe are patterns used in Processing (p5) which could also be used in similar languages, libraries or applications that use OOP and have a game style loop.
+SPLIT\_SUMMARY\_BEFORE\_THIS What I am attempting to define and describe are patterns used in Processing (p5) which could also be used in similar languages, libraries or applications that use OOP and have a game style loop.

-SPLIT\_SUMMARY\_BEFORE\_THIS

 ## So what is the Agent and what is it used for?